-Katrina has an established defence and prosecution practice both as junior alone and leading junior.
+Katrina has an established defence and prosecution practice.
+A persuasive criminal advocate who regularly leads in multi-defendant complex cases.
+A fraud specialist with a background in accountancy.
 She has extensive experience in the conduct of trials involving serious crime which include novel and complex points of law and fact.
+She is included on the rape and serious sexual offences panel and deals with highly sensitive sexual offences involving vulnerable complainants.

 Leading junior prosecuting a multi-handed ‘crash for cash’ insurance fraud.
 Factually and legally complex involving two solicitors’ firms and attracting an interest by the SRA.
 The main defendant absconded during examination in chief and ‘new’ bank accounts were discovered attributed to one of the defendant’s (a doctor) during the trial.